Azure/RGCOPY/rgcopy-docu.md

 In Archive Mode all disks are copied, including detached disks.
 However, in this mode you cannot copy or convert **Ultra SSD disks** or **NetApp volumes**.
 You should use parameter `skipVMs` for VMs that have an Ultra SSD disk. parameter `skipDisks` is not allowed in Archive Mode.
 Once parameter `skipVMs` is set, detached disks are not copied (unless you set parameter `copyDetachedDisks`).
 For archiving **Ultra SSD disks** or **NetApp volumes**, you might create a copy of the source RG using parameters `createDisks` and `createVolumes` in RGCOPY **Copy Mode** first.
 Hereby you can convert them to Premium Storage.
 In a next step, you can use **Archive Mode** for creating a backup of the just created resource group.

-RGCOPY is not using default values for parameters in Archive Mode with one exception: Parameter `removeFQDN` has the same default value as in Copy Mode: `$True`.

 <div style="page-break-after: always"></div>

 ***